 Learn how to play Last Request on one acoustic guitar!

-The Intro/Verse chords are I – III – Vm – II, not your average progression, Vm is extremely rare.
+The intro/verse chords are I – III – Vm – II.
+This is not your average chord progression, Vm is extremely rare.
 In the key of F you get this:

 | F | Am | Cm | Gm |

-The Pre Chorus/M8 is more common with its IV – VI – II progression.
-Like this translated to the key of F:
+The pre-chorus/m8 is more common using a IV – VI – II progression.
+Looks like this when translated to the key of F:

 | Bb Dm | Gm |